maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW2/HW2-report.md

 - #### Pet's Breed

     * Fourthly, we selected the *'Pet's Breed'* column and applied Text Facet.
+    * Then, we merged some entries that were separate such as, short haired cats were entered in many different ways.
     * After that, we used the cluster attribute and applied different techniques.
 For example, fixed Typos with fingerprint function, fixed multiple spelling issue with Cologne Phonetic function.

 - #### Pet's Age